 This calculation can also be used to weight one metric higher than another.
 Given this model, the higher the performance score, the more ideal the actuator.
 Using the application example, as well as the metrics of life, frame width, and cost with even weight, results in the following calculations:

-Although these screws might seem to have similar performance on paper, once their relative performance is weighed using the actuator performance calculator as selection guide, the collective differences become evident.
+Although these screws might seem to have similar performance on paper, once their relative performance is weighed using the actuator performance calculator as a selection guide, the collective differences become evident.

 Aside from performance and cost issues, consider the ease of sourcing.
 Ball and lead screws are readily available, but there are very few manufacturers of roller screws.
 When designing a motion system application in a global market, availability may be a deciding factor.
 With few manufacturers in limited locations, look for a reliable manufacturer with a global footprint.

 View our short video comparing linear drive train technologies or view the entire series on how to select a linear actuator.

 Article contributed by Electromechanical and Drives Division, Parker Hannifin Corporation.

 Much of this content was first published in April 2016 as “As the Screw Turns” on Design World’s website.